Abhinavsingh0/newproject/README.md

-# This is my initial project checking.
+# This is my initial project.